Asynchronous Video Interviews change Flexible Shift Hiring

 Use quantitative and qualitative metrics to demonstrate value.
 Key performance indicators include:

 • Application completion rate.
-A fall in drop-off after adding video screening indicates better candidate fit with process expectations.
+A drop-off in drop-off after adding video screening indicates a better candidate fit with the process expectations.

 • Time to hire.
 Many organisations report reductions of 30 to 50 percent in early-stage hiring time after adding asynchronous screening.